Arizona Trucking Insurance Requirements

 • ADOT is the Arizona Department of Transportation.

-1. When you register to become a Motor Carrier, FMCSA will issue you a DOT number.
+1. When you register to become a Motor Carrier with FMCSA, they will issue you a DOT number.

-4. Simultaneously, your insurance company sends proof to your state Department of Transportation.
+5. Simultaneously, your insurance company sends proof to ADOT–Arizona Department of Transportation.

-When you have a professional Truck Insurance Broker she’ll walk you through this and more over the phone.
+Once you have a professional Transportation Insurance Expert she’ll walk you through these steps and more over the phone:)

 It doesn’t make sense to invest in a new DOT without knowing if the insurance fits your budget.